1,4-Dioxane in Drinking Water: Risks, Sources, and Health Impacts

 While the EPA has yet to establish a federal MCL for 1,4-dioxane in drinking water, several states have various non-regulatory cleanup and health-based standards for the chemical, yet most states do not have 1,4-dioxane drinking water regulations in place.

 After discovering numerous contaminations, New York became the first state to set a 1,4-dioxane drinking water MCL of one ppb in 2020.
-Similarly, New Jersey issued a recommended MCL of 0.33 ppb in December 2021, and California established a notification level of one ppb and a response level of 35 ppb.
+Similarly, New Jersey started the process to establish an MCL of 0.33 ppb in 2021.
+California has established a notification level of 1 ppb and a response level of 35 ppb.

 These state-level regulations forecast a growing national concern over 1,4-dioxane’s potential health risks and possible regulatory action from the EPA in the near future.
 They emphasize the importance of monitoring 1,4-dioxane and creating an action plan to address its presence in water sources and the drinking water distributed to customers.